tanzu-end-to-end/tap-workshop/workshop/content/exercises/01-App-Accelerator.md

 Alana tells our developer Cody to get started by logging into **Application Accelerator**.

-**Application Accelerator for VMware Tanzu** is made to simplify the creation, discovery, and provisioning of projects and project tempates in enterprise software development.
+**Application Accelerator for VMware Tanzu** is made to simplify the creation, discovery, and provisioning of projects and project templates in enterprise software development.

 * Enterprise Architects use Application Accelerator to provide developers and operators in their organization with enterprise-compliant templates for code and configurations.